Affiliate links on Android Authority may earn us a commission. Learn more.

 How to set up call forwarding on Android using the settings

-Android has created its method for forwarding calls.
+Android has created its method for diverting calls.
 It can be found right on the Settings app, and works like a charm.
 It’s also easy to edit on the fly, making it a very convenient option.

-Set up call forwarding through the Settings
+Set up call forwarding through the Settings:

 - Open the Phone app.

 - Select Calling accounts.

 - Always forward: All calls go to your desired secondary number.